Vaishursm/Google-Ai-Studio-Clone/README.md

 ## Known Limitations & Design Deviations

 *   **No Backend / API Integration:**
     *   The application is currently a **frontend-only clone**.
-No actual calls to the Gemini API are implemented.
+No actual calls are implemented.
     *   Buttons like "Get API key", "Run" prompt, "Save version", etc., are UI placeholders and do not perform backend operations.
 *   **Static Content:**
     *   The "History" section in the `AppSidebar` is static and does not reflect actual user activity.